alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

   * www.example.com
   * logs.example.com

-Log into your AWS Console, proceed to the S3 Management Console and create the above listed buckets.
+Log into your AWS Console, proceed to the S3 Management Console and create the above listed buckets, like in the example shown bellow.
+You can set the Region option to whatever you prefer, or just leave it at the default setting.

 ![Create S3 Bucket](/images/3c2e30ed531f1b7bb8582131791ef67dc8f0edd6_001.png)